-On Monday, Radio New Zealand and EMTV report that the East Sepik provincial government had ordered the evacuation of around 3000 villagers after increased volcanic activity on Biem.
+Radio New Zealand and EMTV report that the East Sepik provincial government has ordered the evacuation of around 3000 villagers after increased volcanic activity on Biem Island.

 Biem is close to tiny Kadovar Island which was evacuated earlier this month after its first eruption in recorded history.
 Kadovar's population was moved to nearby Ruprup Island.